Quantized plasmon modes for metallic nanoparticles of arbitrary shape with a generic dielectric function

 with

 For a specific metal, the experimental $f(\omega)$ data is fitted to a sum of N DL-like poles,

-By introducing the fitting functional form of $f(\omega)$ into eq.\ref{eq:gen}, the polarization charges can be decomposed as pole-dependent charges, i.e. $\bm{q}(\omega)=\sum_p^N\bm{q}_p(\omega)$, leading to a matrix equation for each pole-dependent charge vector $\bm{q}_p(\omega)$:
+By introducing the fitting functional form of $f(\omega)$ into Eq.\ref{eq:gen}, the polarization charges can be decomposed as pole-dependent charges, i.e. $\bm{q}(\omega)=\sum_p^N\bm{q}_p(\omega)$, leading to a matrix equation for each pole-dependent charge vector $\bm{q}_p(\omega)$:

 As such, the PCM-NP linear response equation within the generic dielectric function approach consists of a problem of coupled damped and driven classical harmonic oscillators.
-Our goal is therefore to map eq.\ref{eq:gen_q} to the linear charge density response of a quantum NP, so that its linear response polarization matches the macroscopic classical one.
+Our goal is therefore to map Eq.\ref{eq:gen_q} to the linear charge density response of a quantum NP, so that its linear response polarization matches the macroscopic classical one.
 As shown previously in the simple DL dielectric function case\cite{fregoni2021}, such quantization approach corresponds to a macroscopic-QED quantization of the electromagnetic fields in the same dielectric environment\cite{fregoni2021,neuman2018,trugler2008}.
-To this end it is convenient to recast eq.\ref{eq:f_fit} as